 Generally, if you are taking a drug on our Formulary that was covered at the beginning of the year, we will not discontinue the drug or add new restrictions during the covered year except when a new, less-expensive generic drug becomes available, or if new information about the safety or effectiveness of a drug is released.
 Most of the changes in drug coverage happen at the beginning of each year (January 1).
 The Formulary may change during the year for the following reasons:

-These changes to our Formulary are updated monthly; and updates are provided with a monthly Formulary Addendum.
+These changes to our Formulary are updated monthly.
 If your drug has these additional restrictions or limits, you can ask Memorial Hermann Advantage to make an exception to our coverage rules.